If you look at the back of your bottle of hand sanitizer, you’ll likely see ethyl or isopropyl alcohol listed in the ingredients.

 A concentration of about 70 percent isopropanol or ethyl alcohol is most effective for killing germs.

-In general, solutions with 60 to 90 percent water tend to be more effective at killing viruses than solutions with concentrations outside this range.
+In general, solutions with 60 to 90 percent alcohol tend to be more effective at killing viruses than solutions with alcohol concentrations outside this range.
 Weaker concentrations are noticeably less effective because less alcohol comes into contact with germs.

 Stronger concentrations may be less effective because there’s not enough water.
 Water is needed to increase contact time with viruses and slow down evaporation.